Nikolai Voznesensky: Early life

 Nikolai Voznesensky was born in Tula in the family of a clerk of a forestry office.
 He was the younger brother of Alexander Voznesensky.
+His first job was as an apprentice locksmith.

 Voznesensky joined the Komsomol in 1919 and quickly rose through its ranks becoming the editor in chief of the Kommunar newspaper which was the official organ of the Tula Komsomol District in 1925.

 After graduating from the Sverdlov Communist University he was sent to study at the economic faculty of the Institute of Red Professors in 1928 and later himself became a professor of the institute from 1931.
 In 1935 he was awarded the academic degree of Doctor of Economics.